Every Friday we have a celebration assembly where we celebrate children’s achievements, both in and out of school, in many different areas.

 Christmas Carol Concert

-The children of Class 6 were responsible for leading our Carol Service in St Michael’s Church on Thursday 14th December.
-They talked about Christingle, showed the process of making a Christingle and the meaning behind it.
+The children of Class 6 were responsible for leading our Carol Service in St Michael’s Church on Thursday 20th December.
+They told us the story behind Christmas and narrated throughout.